Oliver Wakeman: Solo

 During 2006 and 2007 Oliver took to the road with his band performing selections from his Mother's Ruin album as well as songs from his back catalogue.
 In late 2007 this show was filmed and recorded in Poland and subsequently released in 2008 as a CD/DVD package and single DVD titled Coming To Town.
 A single CD release appeared in 2009.

 Oliver has been nominated for the Classic Rock Society's 'Best Keyboard Player' award on many occasions and has won the award three times (2006, 2007 & 2008).

 He spent 2012 working with Gordon Giltrap on a new recording project titled Ravens & Lullabies which was released in 2013.
 They toured together throughout September and October 2012 in preparation for the album's release.

 The tour continued throughout 2013, including a full band headline show at the Summer's End festival.
 Oliver & Gordon also appeared with singer Paul Manzi on Bob Harris' BBC Radio 2 show in June 2013.
+The tours continued throughout 2013 and 2014 saw a full band lineup recreate the Raven's & Lullabies album in full.
+Recordings for these concerts were released as 'From A Stage' which was the 3rd CD in Wakeman's 'Collaborations' Box Set.

 Oliver's The 3 Ages of Magick was re-released in 2013 with bonus material and an expanded booklet.
+It was also included in the aforementioned Box Set.

+Wakeman spent the new few years working on sessions for various artists as well as working on the Yes box set 'From A Page'.
+Following the completion of the Dark Fables project Wakeman began work on his latest album 'Anam Cara'.
+This album in due out in 2024.